pgorman/dangerjaunt/minirules.md

 Higher powers grant answers to three questions the caster poses.
 Higher powers don't like being constantly interrogated by mere mortals, so the spell should be limited to one casting per week or so.
-The Referee may rule that a cleric casts a double strength Commune spell composed of six questions once per year.
+The referee may rule that a cleric casts a double strength Commune spell composed of six questions once per year.

 #### 2. Dispel Evil\* ####